shaunlsy/bank-tech-test/README.md

 So that I can see what I've done with my bank account over the past few days I will like to see a bank statement with specific dates and its transactions
 ```

-### Requirements

-- You should be able to interact with your code via a REPL like IRB or the JavaScript console.
-(You don't need to implement a command line interface that takes input from STDIN.)
-- Deposits, withdrawal.
-- Account statement (date, amount, balance) printing.
-- Data can be kept in memory (it doesn't need to be stored to a database or anything).

 ### Acceptance criteria